Barba-Tech-CO/Paint/MIGRATION.md

    * **Minimize Redundancies:** Avoid duplicating files, classes, or components during migration.
 Reuse existing components as much as possible, making sure that each file is organized and structured according to its corresponding feature.

+8. **Avoid Barrel/Index Files:**

+   * **Do Not Create Barrel Files:** **Do not create barrel files** (e.g., `index.dart` or files that export all files from a module or feature).
+Each file should be imported explicitly, ensuring that no unnecessary files are created that just aggregate exports from other files.

-8. **Before Moving to the Next Feature:**
+9. **Before Moving to the Next Feature:**

    * **Full Validation:** Ensure that the feature has passed all tests, works seamlessly with the rest of the app, and is aligned with Flutter’s best practices for MVVM.
    * **Correct Dependencies:** Check for any dependency or state management issues between features.
 Address any inconsistencies before proceeding to the next feature.

-9. **Repeat for Each Feature:**
+10. **Repeat for Each Feature:**
     After completing one feature, proceed to the next.
 Ensure that the migration process is incremental, with each feature being tested and validated before moving forward.

 **Expected Outcome:**
 A clean, maintainable, and modular feature-based MVVM architecture for the entire app, with all features migrated and functioning properly within their respective modules.
 Each feature will be independent, reusable, and easily maintainable, while maintaining the original file structure, avoiding duplications, and following proper version control practices with commits for each migration.
-Additionally, the **original names** of the features and components will be preserved, ensuring consistency throughout the migration process.
+Additionally, the **original names** of the features and components will be preserved, ensuring consistency throughout the migration process, and **no barrel files** will be created.